TheRipper83/FrontEndProject/README.md

 the page is responsive so you can use it on all devices

 this is a react project so you can see various components

+If there is any problem you can contanct me at Hossein.tayebi83@gmail.com